transcom/mymove/docs/how-to/run-storybook.md

 ### How to generate static storybook site files

 If you wish to generate the static version of storybook run `make build_storybook` and the command will generate the files in `storybook-static`

+## Adding Stories

+To showcase a component add the _stories_ to the `src/stories` folder in an appropriate file.
+The storybook documentation on [Writing Stories](https://storybook.js.org/docs/basics/writing-stories/) is a good place to start with how to create ones.
+If there is not an appropriate file you need to create a new file in the pattern `componentName.stories.js` in the src/stories directory, and then modify the `.storybook/config.js` file to include your new file in the generated site.